AlirezaMojtabavi/Interactive_Segmentation/README.md

 # Interactive_Segmentation
 My Master Thesis in Tehran University Of Medical Sciences

-For now, Segmentation 3D Ready to use
+For now, Segmentation 3D is Ready to use